peterjurich/technicalwriting/notes/ai-for-everyone.md

 Data makes some businesses defensible.
 But with small datasets, you can still make progress.
 Some problems require big data, but don't get discouraged without it.

+### Process for seeing if project is both feasable and valuable

+Also consider ethical diligence

+#### Feasability
+Technical diligence process: making sure AI system can meet desirted perfornmance -Consult AI experts
+-How much data is needed?
+-Engineering timeline

+#### Valuable
+Business diligence process
+-Lower costs?
+-Increase revenue?
+-Launching a new product?
+-Is goal to improve current business or create new one?

+### Build vs. buy?
+ML can be either in-house or outsourced
+DS projects are commonly in-house
+Some things will be industry standard - avoid building those.
+"Don't be the person sprinting in front of a train."

+## Working with an AI team